urol-e5/protocols/2020-12-14-SDR-Respirometry-Protocol.md

 1. Suspend an AI light above each SDR plate and follow the [(AI Light Protocol)](https://github.com/urol-e5/protocols/blob/master/2020-03-18-AI-Lights.md) for set up instructions.
 Notes: make sure to check what saturating light conditions your study organism needs for Photosynthesis trials.
 To calculate saturating light conditions, follow the [(PI Curve Protocol)](https://github.com/urol-e5/protocols/blob/master/2020-01-01-PI-Curve-Protocol.md)
 2. Assemble SDR reader following the [(SDR SensorDish Reader Installation Video)](https://www.youtube.com/watch?v=F0_b4Ws6Eow&feature=youtu.be).
 Connect the SDR plate readers to the USB port on the computer and open the LoligoⓇ MicroResp™ Software.
 3. To ensure that the correct saturating light level is set on the AI light, follow the [(Apogee User Manual)](https://www.apogeeinstruments.com/content/MQ-500.pdf).
 Situate the Apogee above the SDR plate and take ~ 8 readings at various positions around the SDR plate to get an average light measurement.
 Adjust the placement of the SDR plate, light stand, and AI light as necessary to attain desired light intensities.
 Ideally, light levels should be as equal as possible across the different positions across the 2 SDR plates.
 Note: In Mo’orea, average saturating light level for *Acropora hyacinthus* larvae should be set at ~500 PFD.
-4.Record the AI light setting and position combinations required to obtain each desired light intensity to use in Photosynthesis trials.
+4. Record the AI light setting and position combinations required to obtain each desired light intensity to use in Photosynthesis trials.
 5. See comment

 <a name="Sample_Preparation"></a> **Sample Preparation**